farrantch/Pipes/README.md

 ## Core Concepts:
    - SDLC: Software Development Life Cycle
    - Environment: Self explanatory.
 The most important permissions boundary of all!
 Never cross environment boundaries.
-Always the first prefix when naming resources.
+Always the first prefix for named resources.
    - Scope: A logical permissions boundary used within an environment to segregate services.
 Often used for a microservice's permission boundary.
    -
 What this currently manages: